 1. Look for increased activity

 Establish a baseline for at least one week before starting a new treatment, and watch how your dog’s daily activity as well as hourly peaks change over time.
 This is exactly how we’ve been helping research institutions validate the effectiveness of new treatments for OA.
-Please be mindful that certain treatments require months before you can see an improvement, whereas others require a few weeks to give the first results.2.
+Please be mindful that certain treatments require months before you can see an improvement, whereas others require a few weeks to produce initial results.2.
 Look for increased quality of rest

 Like humans, dogs in pain continue to change their position in search of relief.
-Increasing quality of rest (fewer sleep disruptions and longer uninterrupted rest) is visualized by an increasing sleep score day after day.If you’re wondering how OA may impact your dog’s mobility, check out the chart below from FitBark Explore (it will display only if you access this page from a desktop computer).
+Increased quality of rest (fewer sleep disruptions and longer uninterrupted rest) is visualized by higher sleep scores.If you’re wondering how OA may impact your dog’s mobility, check out the chart below from FitBark Explore (it will display only if you access this page from a desktop computer).
 This information will help you understand why it’s so important to work with your veterinarian to choose the right treatment and monitor your dog’s response.